 As a registered 501(c)(3) non-profit organization, gifts to BMDMI are tax deductible to the fullest extent allowed by law.

 As with most non-profit organizations, a small percentage of your donation is used to support our ministry infrastructure.
-At BMDMI we use 10% of your donation to help cover the costs of receiving your donation, accounting for it properly, producing statements for your tax returns, etc. This percentage is well below the national average.
-Gifts to support BMDMI missionaries are exempt from the 10% administrative cost.
+At BMDMI, we use 10% of your donation to help cover the costs of receiving your donation, accounting for it properly, producing statements for your tax returns, etc. This percentage is well below the national average.

 Per IRS regulations, and in order for your donation to qualify as charitable tax deduction, the disbursement of all funds donated to BMDMI is under the sole discretion of the leadership of BMDMI.
 If you stipulate that your donation be used only for a specific ministry program or missionary endeavor, we will use your donation as you request provided that the specific purpose clearly falls within BMDMI’s scope of ministry and mission statement.
 If you express a preference for how you would like your donation to be used and it falls within BMDMI’s scope of ministry and mission statement, we will use your donation in the area of your preference unless there is a greater need in another area of our ministry.